For further information about this collection or to request specific datasets or reports email firstname.lastname@example.org.

 Security of data

-The Labs collection is accessed by authorised National Collections and Reporting staff for maintenance, data quality, audit and analytical purposes.
+The NBRS database is only accessed by authorised Te Whatu Ora staff for maintenance, data quality, analytical and audit purposes.

-Authorised members of the Ministry of Health have access to the data for analytical purposes, via the Business Objects reporting tool and the secure Health Information Network (HIN).
-Business Objects contains a subset of the data described in the Labs Data Dictionary.
+Authorised members of Te Whatu Ora Elective Services Team have access to the data for analytical purposes via the Business Objects reporting tool and the secure Health Information Network.
+Business Objects contains a subset of the data described in the Data Dictionary.

 Information available to the general public is of a statistical and non-identifiable nature.
 Researchers requiring identifiable data will usually need approval from an Ethics Committee.